aridjayarecipes/cutesrecipes.web.app/content/post/2195-recipe-of-speedy-crispy-tonkatsu-deep-fried-pork-japanese-style.md

 1. Seasoning with salt and pepper all over the pork.
 1. Coat the pork in flour, egg, and breadcrumbs in that order, and then fry with 170-180℃ oil Temperature for 5-6 minutes.
 1. Cut it into bite size and serve it with salt and lemon or sauce.
 BonAppetit (^O^)
-1. My cooking video are available on YouTube, you can search "Coozy Life" if you like I would love you to have "Subscribe" and "Thumbs Up".
+1. My cooking video are available on YouTube, you can search &#34;Coozy Life&#34; if you like I would love you to have &#34;Subscribe&#34; and &#34;Thumbs Up&#34;.
 Your supports will encourage me to make more interesting recipes in the future.